rabbitmq/rabbitmq-website/docs/dlx.md

 New entries are prepended to the beginning of the `x-death` array.
-In the case where `x-death` already contains an entry with the same queue and dead lettering reason, it's count field is incremented and it is moved to the beginning of the array.
+In the case where `x-death` already contains an entry with the same queue and dead lettering reason, its count field is incremented and it is moved to the beginning of the array.

 The `reason` is a name describing why the